stanfordmlgroup/CheXbert/README.md

 By default, all available GPU's will be used for labeling in parallel.
 If there is no GPU, the CPU is used.
 You can control which GPU's are used by appropriately setting CUDA_VISIBLE_DEVICES.
 The batch size by default is 18, but can be changed inside constants.py

+## Checkpoint download

+Download our pretrained model here: https://stanfordmedicine.box.com/s/c3stck6w6dol3h36grdc97xoydzxd7w9

+This model was first trained on ~187,000 MIMIC-CXR radiology reports labeled by the CheXpert labeler, and then further trained on a separate set of 1000 radiologist-labeled reports from the MIMIC-CXR dataset.
+The MIMIC-CXR reports are deidentified and do not contain PHI.
+This model differs from the one in our paper, which was instead trained on radiology reports from the CheXpert dataset.

 ## Usage

 ### Label reports with CheXbert